iterative/dvc.org/static/docs/commands-reference/status.md

 be run again if `dvc repro` were executed.

 If instead, differences are detected, `dvc status` lists those changes.
-For each DVC-file (stage) with differences, the _dependencies_ and/or _outputs_ that differ are listed.
+For each DVC-file (stage) with differences, the changes in both _dependencies_ and/or _outputs_ that differ are listed.
 For each item listed, either the file name or the checksum is shown, and additionally, a status word is shown describing the changes in checksum or status for both local and cloud workspace.
-Given list describes both, the status of the DVC-file and differences in the DVC-files:
+Given list provides a reference to both, the status of the DVC-file and differences in the
+DVC-files:

 - For the local workspace: